Individual Chain Construction

 Let’s start by going through a simple trigger that some of you might use in your analyses: HLT_2mu14_L12MU10.

 This trigger is a primary trigger, meaning it is identified as being one of the key triggers for the ATLAS physics programme.
 Additionally, it is unprescaled, meaning the prescale of this trigger is always exactly one at both L1 and HLT: there is no artificial reduction in the fraction of events that could pass this chain.
 The L1_2MU10 item is flagged as passing in all events that have two, 10 GeV muon RoIs, and we process the HLT algorithms on all events that the L1 item passes.
+The fact that it is a primary chain is not reflected in the name.

-In events where the L1 item has been satisfied, the HLT runs muon reconstruction around all the muon regions of interest that are of the correct pT.
+In events where the L1 item has been satisfied, the HLT runs muon reconstruction around all the muon RoIs that are of the correct pT.
 These RoIs are said to seed the HLT reconstruction.
 For example, in HLT_2mu14_L12MU10, the muon reconstruction is seeded by all MU10 RoIs, but the pT thresholds do not have to match - this is a choice that we make when configuring the trigger.

 An example of a real, five leg chain that is currently in the menu is HLT_j70_0eta320_j50_0eta490_j0_dijetSEP50j12etSEP1000djmassSEPdjdphi240_xe90_tcpufit_xe50_cell_L1MJJ-500-NFF, where each of the five legs have multiplicity one.
 The legs are: